influxdata/docs-v2/README.md

     Hugo provides a local development server that generates the HTML pages, builds the static assets, and serves them at `localhost:1313`.

-    In your terminal, from the `docs-v2` directory, start the Hugo server:
+    In your terminal, start the Hugo server:

       ```sh
-      cd docs-v2/
       npx hugo server
       ```
 5. View the docs at [localhost:1313](http://localhost:1313).